Documents needed for giving notice of marriage or civil partnership

 - you've changed your name

-All documents must be originals.
+All documents must be original hard copies.
+We can't accept electronic documents such as photos of originals or screenshots.
 Any documents not in English must have a full English translation by a third party.

 Each person giving notice needs to bring one piece of evidence for each area that applies to them.
 If you don’t bring all of the documents you need you won’t be able to give notice.